iconindicators/appindicators/README.md

 ## Pylint

-#TODO Check this section
+TODO Check this section

 Assuming the project is located within the directory `Indicators`, run within the directory one level above `Indicators`:

-#TODO Might need to add install command via OS.
+TODO Might need to add install command via OS.
 Or perhaps always install via pip...but to what venv?  venv_indicators?

-#TODO Check the ignore directories below: development is gone fron lunar.
-Should venv be venv_development?
+TODO Check the ignore directories below: development is gone fron lunar.
+Need to ignore other venv_ dirs?

 ```
     pylint --recursive=y --ignore=development,release,venv Indicators --output=pylint.txt ; \